supermarsx/hash-folderoo/packaging/homebrew/config/README.md

 # Homebrew packaging config

 This folder contains a sample Homebrew formula template (`hash-folderoo.rb`) that can be published in a Homebrew Tap.
-Replace `vSHORT` and `SHA256_PLACEHOLDER` with the release version and checksum produced by CI.
+During automated release we populate the following placeholders with the release tag and checksums:

+- `vSHORT` - release tag/version (for example `v1a2b3c4`)
+- `SHA256_PLACEHOLDER_MACOS_X86_64` - checksum for macOS x86_64 artifact
+- `SHA256_PLACEHOLDER_MACOS_AARCH64` - checksum for macOS arm64 artifact
+- `SHA256_PLACEHOLDER_LINUX_X86_64` - checksum for linux x86_64 artifact
+- `SHA256_PLACEHOLDER_LINUX_AARCH64` - checksum for linux arm64 artifact

 Suggested tap name: `supermarsx/homebrew-tap` with the formula path `Formula/hash-folderoo.rb`.